Core Concepts

 Document components (Art.
 13.6) SBOM upload and validation

 Track vulnerabilities (Art.
-13.6) Automatic Trivy scanning
+13.6) Automatic vulnerability scanning

 Fix vulnerabilities (Art.
 13.7) Remediation workflow tracking